Today's lesson gives you the information you need to write some simple Perl programs. You'll learn the following:

 Line 7 determines the number of kilometers that is equivalent to 10 miles and assigns this number to the variable $kilometers.

-Lines 8-11 print the values of the variables $miles and $kilometers.
+Lines 8-11 print the values of the variables $miles and

-NOTE
+NOTE |

 Different machines handle floating-point numbers (numbers containing a decimal point) in different ways.
 Because of this, the numbers displayed in your Listing 2.1 output might not be exactly the same as the numbers shown here.
 These minor differences will appear whenever a floating-point number is printed.
+For more information on difficulties with floating-point numbers, refer to the discussion of round-off errors on Day 3, "Understanding Scalar Values. |

 The program shown in Listing 2.1 calls a special library function, chop.
 This function assumes that a line of text is stored in the variable passed to it; chop's job is to delete the character at the right end of the line of text.
 Consider this example:

-$line = "This is my line";
+$line = "This is my line"; chop ($line);

 After chop is called, the value of $line becomes